KARAN-D05/TopoCore/README.md

 - symbolic systems,
 - and unconventional hardware architecture.

-## Goals
+## Possible Future Directions

-- Learn minimal computation through Brainfuck
+As an exploratory research project, the implementation path is intentionally open-ended.
+Future work may include:

-- Study spatial execution through Befunge
+- A software execution engine
-- Build a software interpreter
+- Hardware prototypes
-- Implement a SystemVerilog-based execution engine
+- Formal execution semantics
-- Design a direction-aware control architecture
+- Spatial instruction set design
-- Explore symbolic and spatial computation systems
+- Further exploration of symbolic and semasiographic computation

 > Teaching a machine to read meaning from space.